Written by, Marija Petkova

 Banks are slow at recognizing a lost or stolen card being used, so they’ve implemented two rules to protect their customers: a daily limit of £30 on contactless transactions, and an occasional request to enter the PIN as proof that the person still possesses the card.

-British residents made 519 million contactless card transactions in June 2020, spending over £6.5 billion.
-This may seem like a lot, but they’d shelled out more than £8.37 billion via contactless payment in February that year, more than at any other time between 2016 and 2020.
+British residents made more than 1.2 billion contactless card transactions in July 2021, spending almost £15 billion.
+This may seem like a lot, but they’d shelled out more than £8.37 billion via contactless payment in February 2020.

 The proliferation of digital payment methods is increasingly pushing out cash, as 79% of Britons were using contactless payments as of 2019.
 As expected, younger people have been driving this trend, being more likely to use Apple Pay, Google Pay or Samsung Pay than older shoppers.